 In January 2013, EEA initiated a formal review and update of the 2009 Massachusetts Ocean Management Plan, beginning with a comprehensive assessment of progress and performance to achieve the requirements and commitments established by the Oceans Act and the ocean plan.
-EEA released the results of this assessment in Review of the Massachusetts Ocean Management Plan.
-This document provides a summary of the background and context for ocean planning in Massachusetts and reports on the plan development process, including the policies and management framework, plan administration and implementation, and work on science and data priorities identified in the ocean plan’s Science Framework.
+EEA released the results of this assessment in Review of the Massachusetts Ocean Management Plan file size 2MB, which provides a summary of the background and context for ocean planning in Massachusetts and reports on the ocean plan development process, including the policies and management framework, plan administration and implementation, and work on science and data priorities identified in the Science Framework.
 The document also synthesizes the views and opinions of the members of the state’s Ocean Advisory Commission and Ocean Science Advisory Council on the ocean planning and implementation process, and summarizes stakeholder and public input received during a public review process in June 2013.

-In June 2013, through four public meetings and a formal 60-day comment period, EEA gathered input on the proposed scope for updates to the 2009 Massachusetts Ocean Management Plan.
-Also in June, six technical work groups were convened to review scientific data and information and to identify and characterize important trends in ocean resources and uses.
-The work groups address: habitat, fisheries, sediment resources, recreational and cultural services, transportation and navigation, and energy and infrastructure.
-At meetings in the fall and winter of 2013-2014, the Ocean Advisory Commission and Science Advisory Council reviewed draft reports from each of the six technical work groups and provided comments and advice.
-In March 2014, CZM, with support from SeaPlan (formerly the Massachusetts Ocean Partnership) held two public workshops to share information and solicit input and feedback from stakeholders on the findings and recommendations of the work groups.
+In June 2013, through four public meetings and a formal 60-day comment period, EEA gathered input on the proposed scope for updates to the 2009 ocean plan.
+Also that month, EEA convened six technical work groups to review scientific data and information and identify and characterize important trends in ocean resources and uses.
+At meetings in the fall and winter of 2013-2014, the Ocean Advisory Commission and Science Advisory Council reviewed draft technical work group reports.
+In March 2014, CZM, with support from SeaPlan (formerly the Massachusetts Ocean Partnership) held two public workshops to share information and solicit input and feedback on the findings and recommendations of the work groups.
 The final work group reports are provided below.

 - Energy and Infrastructure

-For an overview of the review and update process to date, see the Review and Update of the Massachusetts Ocean Management Plan file size 2MB fact sheet.
+For additional details on the review and update process through May 2014, see the Review and Update of the Massachusetts Ocean Management Plan fact sheet file size 2MB.

-This page includes links to the draft of the Massachusetts Ocean Management Plan along with technical reports and other materials that were produced to support plan development.
+See the 2009 Draft Plan, Technical Reports, and Planning Documents web page for links to the draft 2009 Massachusetts Ocean Management Plan, along with technical reports and other materials that were produced to support plan development.